Steiner Type Packing Problems in Digraphs: A Survey: Introduction

-In this survey, we try to overview known results on Steiner type packing problems in digraphs.
-After an introductory section, the paper will be divided into five sections: directed Steiner tree packing problem, directed Steiner path packing problem, strong subgraph packing problem, strong arc decomposition problem, directed Steiner cycle packing problem.
+Nowadays, an increasing number of researchers are conducting research in this topic, and new results keep emerging.
+In this survey, we try to collect most of known results on directed Steiner type packing problems.
+After an introductory section, the paper will be divided into six sections: directed Steiner tree packing problem, directed Steiner path packing problem, directed pendant Steiner tree packing problem, strong subgraph packing problem, strong arc decomposition problem, directed Steiner cycle packing problem.
 This survey also contains some conjectures and open problems for further study.